t-geindre/php-gpio/README.md

 The blinker file solution ("one-file-to-blink-them-all")
 --------------------------------------------------------

 In a PHP-based project, the API can only be used with sudo permissions.
-But there is a solution to avoid exposing your Raspbery Pi to security issues : Preparing & packaging inside an API client, in a single PHP file, all the GPIO operations you need to run.
+But there is a solution to avoid exposing your Raspbery Pi to security issues : Preparing & packaging inside an API client, in a single PHP file, the GPIO operation you need to run.
 In a hardware-based project, such operations are usualy few in number: blink a led, run a servomotor, etc. Such single PHP file containing your GPIO-related action can be called with determinated parameters from within your web-based application using `exec()` command :

 ```php
 (...)